juanberrios/SLAC-Fairness/README.md

 You can [raise GitHub issues](https://github.com/djvill/SLAC-Fairness/issues), [start discussions](https://github.com/djvill/SLAC-Fairness/discussions), or [send me an email](mailto:d.vill@pitt.edu?subject=[SLAC-Fairness]%20Auditing%20code).

 **Please don't be afraid to suggest changes, report bugs, or ask questions---I want this code to be useful for you, and there are no bad questions!**

+## Citing this repository

+If you use this repository, **please cite it**!
+Studies show that research [software](https://doi.org/10.1002/asi.23538) and [data](https://doi.org/10.1371/journal.pone.0136631) are under-cited, which makes it hard for contributors to gauge usage or get credit.
+Here's a recommended citation:

+> Villarreal, Dan.
+2023. `SLAC-Fairness`: Tools to assess fairness and mitigate unfairness in sociolinguistic auto-coding.
+Available at https://djvill.github.io/SLAC-Fairness/.

 ## Acknowledgements